 A couple other points that come to mind.
 Albert Low in Zen & Creative Management says that the mind is a tension inducing and reducing mechanism.
 That we are always trying to find the right amount of tension.
 When stress is released, although it is uncomfortable for us, it is necessary to release the tension that is inside of us all the time.
 Tension means we are alive.

-One other note from Zen & Creative Management in the chapter titled Territory and the Manager.
+One other note from Zen & Creative Management in the chapter titled Zen: Creativity Through The Dilemma.
 He says that the thought stream that is often in the back of our mind without our knowing dissipates energy.
 Although it is a huge waste of our energy, maybe it is our way of releasing energy.

 So the next time we look at stressful experiences as bad, maybe we can look at them in a different light.